BCDA-APS/urRobot/docs/usage.md

 <img src="./assets/GUIs/ui/urRobot_control.png" alt="ui-control" width="600">

-Although the GUI may look similar to typical EPICS motor screens, the robot's joint are *not* true EPICS motors.
+Although the default control GUI may look similar to typical EPICS motor screens, the robot's joint are *not* true EPICS motors.
-The first thing to note is the "RESET" buttons, which write to the `$(P)Control:sync_joint_cmd` and `$(P)Control:sync_pose_cmd`
-PVs respectively.
-When these PVs process they store the current measured values in the commanded values, similiar to EPICS motor record behaivor after motion completes.
-Before tweaking joint or TCP values, clicking RESET is a good idea.
+The x, y, z, roll, pitch, and yaw motors are virtual axes and moving them will move one or more joint motors.
+The joint motors themselves are independent of each other, however motion of any joint motor will affect the position of the tool.
+To reconcile this and reduce the likelyhood of accidentally commanding motion you didn't indend, every time motion completes, the command values are automatically set to the current readback values, similar to an EPICS motor record.
+Since many EPICS users are accustomed to the benefits of the motor record, a substitutions file is provided (urRobotApp/Db/ur_soft_motors.substitutions") which loads 12 soft motor records for the 6 joints and 6 tool coordinates.
+Additionally a version f the control GUI is provided for the soft motors (urRobotApp/op/adl/ur_rtde_controlSM.adl).

 The "Go" toggles (which write to the `$(P)Control:AutoMoveJ` or `$(P)Control:AutoMoveL` PVs) are similar to the Go/Move options in the EPICS motor record.
 For example, to move Joint 1 to -75deg, if "Go" is set to "No" (`$(P)Control:AutoMoveJ`=0), then you must set Joint 1 to -75deg and click "Move" (`$(P)Control:moveJ`).
 If "Go" is set to "Yes" (`$(P)Control:AutoMoveJ`=1), the robot will begin moving as soon as the commanded values change, so typing -75 in the box for Joint 1 and clicking enter will start the robot moving.
 The same goes for the Cartesian moves.
+Note that the "Move" buttons tell the robot to move to the current joint or cartesian configuration defined by all 6 of the respective target values (J1Cmd, J2cmd... or PoseXCmd, PoseYCmd...).

 ## Robotiq Gripper